LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/blended-accounts.md

 ## Blended agents within the same shift

-Some brands elect to have agents taking both live chat and messaging concurrently.
-These agents are receiving both types of conversations in the same workspace:
+Some brands have agents who respond to both live chat and messaging concurrently.
+These agents will receive both types of conversations in different workspaces:

+* Messaging conversations: Will arrive to the “Agent Workspace for messaging” module
+   * My Connections: The My Connections list includes all of the recent conversations that were assigned to you, including          conversations that were recently closed.
+   * All Connections: The All Connections list includes all of the conversations you have handled historically

+* Live Chat conversations: Will arrive to the “Agent Workspace for chat” module
    * Web visitors: lists all active live chats

-* Open connections: lists their open messaging conversations

 * Lists are combined on the bottom orbs bubbles (both chat and messaging) - most agents click on the bubbles to answer

 * Same ‘accept’ button for both incoming chats and messages

 ![image alt text](img/blended-chat-and-messaging.png){:class="newagent"}